 K-8 World Language and Culture Endorsement License

-Students majoring in education have the option of completing an add-on endorsement in one of the four world languages.
+Students majoring in education have the option of completing an add-on endorsement in one of the three world languages.
 Each add-on endorsement program prepares students to be recommended for licensure in that world language in grades K-8.
 Each add-on endorsement requires a separate application for licensure.
-All students (except those seeking licensure in Latin) must attain the intermediate-high level of oral proficiency.
+All students must attain the intermediate-high level of oral proficiency.

 World Languages – French requires 26 to 28 credits:

 World Languages – German requires 26 credits:

 World Languages – Spanish requires 30 credits: